eigerco/polka-storage/docs/src/storagext-cli/randomness.md

 # The `randomness` command

 <div class="warning">
-Random value returned by testnet node is same for all blocks.
+Currently, the random value returned by the testnet node is same for all blocks.
 </div>

 Under the `randomness` subcommand [Randomness](../pallets/randomness.md) related extrinsics are available.